DCC-EX/dcc-ex.github.io/docs/ex-commandstation/accessories/turnouts/servo-turnouts.md

   accessory decoders to control the servos

 Refer to
-`reference/software/command-summary-consolidated:turnouts/points (configuring the ex-commandstation)`{.interpreted-text
-role="ref"} for details on these commands.
+`reference/software/command-summary-consolidated:turnouts/points (configuring the ex-commandstation)` for details on these commands.

 To define servo based turnouts using \|EX-R\| (whether or not they are to be automated) via the \"myAutomation.h\" file, use the appropriate